SunnyTseng/rock_climbing_survey/README.md

 ![image](docs/result_stat.PNG)

+### Only 2 values you need to change in the code

 - Finally, you can change the code to analyze any questions from any cohort you want.
 How?
 By changing two things in the code (highlighted in yellow).

     - Which cohort you are looking at?
 Change `data_c1` to either `data_c1`, `data_c2`, or `data_c3`.

     - Which question you want to test?
 Change the value to the number which corresponds to the column number of the .csv file.

 ![image](docs/change.jpg)

+- For this, I produced a [table](https://github.com/SunnyTseng/rock_climbing_survey/blob/main/R/rock_climbing_analysis.md) to show how you can input these values and their corresponding question.
+The table is at the very bottom of the document.